Measures of physical mixing evaluate the economic mobility of the typical individual

 In RGBM, the standard measures of mobility depend on both $\tau$ and the fluctuation amplitude $\sigma$, unlike the relaxation time.
 This is a consequence of the randomness playing a significant role in the wealth dynamics when we consider timescales that are shorter than the time required for the system to relax.
 In what follows, we describe the relationship between relaxation time and the standard measures of mobility in RGBM.

-\paragraph{Spearman's rank correlation:} Spearman's rank correlation is inversely related to the relaxation time in RGBM.
+\paragraph{Spearman's rank correlation:} Spearman's rank correlation is directly related to the relaxation time in RGBM: higher Spearman's correlation implies lower relaxation times.
 The rank correlation is also dependent on the fluctuation amplitude $\sigma$ and the temporal difference $\delta$ between the two periods that are being compared.
 Larger values for both parameters lead to greater economic mobility.
 This can be seen in~\fref{rgbm-standard-measures}A, where we plot the log of the rank correlation divided by $\delta$ as a function of $\tau$ for various noise amplitudes.

 \paragraph{Intragenerational earnings elasticity:} Similarly to the properties of the rank correlation, and as depicted in~\fref{rgbm-standard-measures}B, the IGE depends on both the fluctuation amplitude and the reallocation rate.